metagn/metagn/README.md

-Hello, I am a mostly open source developer currently studying mathematics at Middle East Technical University.
-I have experience with a variety of languages, the most being with Java/JVM languages and Python, but recently I've used Nim a lot.
+Hello, I am metagn.
+I'm mainly a hobbyist/open source developer.
+I have experience with a variety of languages, the most being with Java/JVM languages, but recently I've used Nim a lot.
 My most significant projects include:

 * [Contributions to Nim](https://github.com/nim-lang/Nim/commits?author=metagn)
 * Several Nim libraries: